awsdocs/aws-control-tower-guide/doc_source/how-to-decommission.md

 1. If you confirm your intent to decommission your landing zone, you are redirected to the AWS Control Tower home page while decommissioning is in progress\.
 The process may require up to two hours\.

 1. When decommissioning has succeeded, you must delete remaining resources manually before setting up a new landing zone from the AWS Control Tower console\.
-These remaining resources include some specific S3 buckets, organizations, and CloudWatch Logs log groups\.
+These remaining resources include some specific Amazon S3 buckets, organizations, and CloudWatch Logs log groups\.
 **Note**
 *These actions may have significant consequences for your billing and compliance activities\.
 For example, failure to delete these resources can result in unexpected charges\.*

-    For more information about how to delete resources manually, see [About manual cleanup of AWS Control Tower resources](walkthrough-delete.md#manual-decommissioning)\.
+    For more information about how to delete resources manually, see [About removing AWS Control Tower resources](walkthrough-delete.md#manual-decommissioning)\.

 1. If you intend to set up a new landing zone in a new AWS Region, follow this additional step\.
 Enter the following command through the CLI: